Your mobile home renovation cost will depend on size, scope, materials, and several other factors and can boost your home's value.

 New taxes: Taxes may change based on location and between states.
 Property taxes are based on a percentage of the property value (usually under 1%), and states consider mobile homes as “real property” for this purpose even if they are also personal property.

-Don’t confuse a manufactured home with a modular home.
 A modular home is made of pieces built in a factory and designed for swift assembly.
-But a modular home is designed to stay in one spot with a permanent foundation and permanent utility hookups like a traditional residential house.
-The cost to build a modular home is $100 to $200 per square foot.
+It is designed to stay in one spot with a permanent foundation and permanent utility hookups like a traditional residential house.

 Moving can be expensive.
 The good news is there are a few ways homeowners can cut down on costs while moving their mobile home:

-Pack and move your belongings yourself: Packing and moving your belongings on your own can save thousands of dollars.
+Organize, pack, and move your belongings yourself: Packing and moving your belongings on your own can save thousands of dollars.
 Try to pack and move as much as you can yourself and have the movers handle heavy or complicated items, such as a piano or major appliances.
+Additionally, going through your belongings prior to packing and getting rid of unnecessary items may help speed along the packing process.

 Get multiple quotes: Get quotes from at least three mobile home moving companies in your area to find the best price.
 The pricing structure may vary from company to company, so it’s important to ask what services are included in the quote.
 Additionally, don’t be afraid to ask for references from each company to see if past customers had success with them.